selimslab/selimslab.github.io/_posts/2022-4-12-why-do-good.md

 ---

-Do good for your own good, out of self-respect
+Do good for your own good,

+Out of self-respect, principle, character, and integrity

-You are what you do.
+You are what you do

-Your actions turns you into this or that kind of a person, how do feel about it?
+How do feel about it?